 Suggested Read: How to Hook up Spectrum Cable Box and Modem?

-However, Xfinity offers some impressive bundles, including a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed the Standard+More plan.
+However, Xfinity offers some impressive bundles and has its own TV and streaming service.
+This includes a 300Mbps and 125+ channel pack for a mere $90 monthly liability — termed the Standard+More plan.
 You can even opt for Gig internet speeds and 185+ channels with the signature+ more plan for $130/month.
+Alternatively, check out the Xfinity StreamSaver Bundle for even more savings.

 Winner: Xfinity leads the bundle war by a decent margin thanks to the better packages and highly evolved selections.
 You must also consider the Spectrum TV equipment fees, which are lower for Xfinity bundles.